CBIIT/bento-docs/overview.md

 ---
 layout: default
 nav_order: 2
-title: About Bento-tools
+title: Overview
 ---

-# About Bento-tools
+# Overview

+What can Bento do for you.
+A high-level architecture diagram.
+Assumptions.

 ## Intro
 Add and commit markdown files to this repo, then push to github to see your changes.
 The server auto-regenerates your site when a file is pushed.